philippedeb/-IN4331-group2/README.md

 This setup is for local k8s testing to see if your k8s config works before deploying to the cloud.
 First deploy your database using helm by running the `deploy-charts-minikube.sh` file (in this example the DB is Redis but you can find any database you want in https://artifacthub.io/ and adapt the script).
 Then adapt the k8s configuration files in the
 `\k8s` folder to match your system and then run `kubectl apply -f .` in the k8s folder.
+Then run minikube tunnel to expose the services on port 80.

 **_Requirements:_** You need to have minikube (with Ingress enabled) and helm installed on your machine.